 About this release

-This is a benchmarking report on the progress that alcohol and drug partnerships in Scotland are making to meet the Medication Assisted Treatment (MAT) standards, April 2022.
+This release by Public Health Scotland (PHS) is a benchmarking report on the progress that Alcohol and Drug Partnerships (ADPs) in Scotland are making to meet the medication assisted treatment (MAT) standards.
 The report includes recommended actions to address gaps.

-The term Medication Assisted Treatment is used to refer to the use of medication, such as opioids, together with psychological and social support, in the treatment and care of individuals who experience problems with their drug use.
-The Drug Deaths Taskforce published ten standards of care for medication assisted treatment in May 2021.
-The MAT standards aim to improve access, choice and care for people affected by problematic substance use across Scotland.
+MAT refers to the use of medication, such as opioids, together with psychological and social support, in the treatment and care of individuals who experience problems with their drug use.
+The Drug Deaths Taskforce published 10 MAT standards in May 2021.
+These aim to improve access, choice and care for people affected by problematic substance use across Scotland.

 If you have an enquiry relating to this publication, please email firstname.lastname@example.org.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.

 If you require publications or documents in other formats, please email email@example.com.

 To report any issues with a publication, please email firstname.lastname@example.org.